NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Introduction

-\textbf{As a first contribution,} we propose an extension to the traditional issue/commit model, by introducing the notion of \emph{promise of commitment}, or simply \emph{promise}.
+This paper comprises contributions to achieve the above vision. \textbf{As a first contribution,} we propose an extension to the traditional issue/commit model, by introducing the notion of \emph{causal promise of commitment}, or simply \emph{promise}.
 A promise is a new event in a transaction’s life cycle.
 Informally, when a process promises a transaction $t$, that means that $t$ will be eventually committed by every correct process, even if $t$ is part of a double-spending attempt by a malicious user, while satisfying any causal dependencies of $t$.
-Hence, the promise event captures weaker consistency guarantees than the commit event, as different processes may promise transactions in different orders (i.e., the promise event is not totally ordered).
-Still, the guarantees of the promise event are \emph{strong enough} to fulfil the consistency needs of cryptocurrencies and other applications.
+Promises offer weaker consistency guarantees than traditional blockchain consensus -- most importantly, promises are only partially ordered.
+Therefore, promises can be implemented by a faster protocol in a small fraction of the commitment latency.
+Despite weaker, the guarantees of the promise event are still \emph{strong enough} to fulfil the consistency needs of cryptocurrencies.
+Namely, they are causally ordered and resist double-spending attacks.
+Table~\ref{table:commits} summarizes the key differences between promising and committing a transaction.

-To be effectively advantageous, a system implementing the novel issue/promise/commit model should ensure that, for most transactions, a large portion of correct processes (if not all) actually promise such transactions much earlier than they commit them.

-\textbf{As a second contribution,} we address the above goal by proposing \name. \name extends permissionless blockchains based on the Bitcoin Backbone Protocol (BBP)~\cite{garay2015bitcoin} with a \emph{consensusless promise fast path}.
+\textbf{As a second contribution,} we propose \name, a novel permissionless blockchain system that extends permissionless blockchains based on the Bitcoin Backbone Protocol (BBP)~\cite{garay2015bitcoin} with a \emph{partially ordered promise fast path}.
 This fast path allows cryptocurrency transactions, which constitute the bulk of today's most important permissionless blockchains (i.e., almost 100\% in Bitcoin~\cite{10.3389/fbloc.2019.00007} and 44\% in Ethereum~\cite{silva2020impact}) to be promised substantially faster than the original commit, in a large portion of correct processes.
-Since today's general-purpose blockchains also support smart contract transactions, which typically have (strong) sequential consistency needs, \name implements a \emph{hybrid} consistency model that supports both types of transactions.
-To the best of our knowledge, \name is the first system to bring together fast consensusless transactions with strongly-consistent consensus-based transactions in a permissionless setting.
+Since today's general-purpose blockchains also support smart contracts, which typically have sequential consistency needs, \name also supports strongly consistent transactions.
+Together, offers a \emph{hybrid} consistency model that is able to handle transactions supports both types of transactions, as Table~\ref{table:commits} outlines.
+To the best of our knowledge, \name is the first permissionless blockchain system to bring together fast partially ordered transactions with totally ordered, consensus-based transactions in a permissionless setting.